SherifMohamedFarouk/NearBy-App/README.md

 # Getting Started
-It's an App that shows you the nearest spots to your current location , it's build using Model-View-ViewModel Concepts(MVVM) , Dependency Injections such as Koin (DI) , Lifecycles  , RxJava 2 (Networking) ,Play-services-location
+It's an App that shows you the nearest spots to your current location , it's build using Model-View-ViewModel Concepts(MVVM) , Dependency Injections such as Koin (DI) , Lifecycles  , RxJava 2 (Networking) ,Play-services-location,Mockito (For Unit Testing)